Department of Health

 Support for children and young people already in care

 The Pathway to Good Health uses the point of entry and re-entry to care as the best time to provide early intervention for children and young people who come into care.
-The entry point will support carers and child protection practitioners to be fully aware of the health needs of the child or young person so that they can be well supported in their placement and care planning.
+The Pathway to Good Health provider supports carers and child protection practitioners to be aware of the health needs of the child or young person so that they can be well supported in their placement and care planning.

 Some children and young people may have been in care for some time and have a range of health needs that are not currently being addressed.
-Where capacity exists in the Pathway to Good Health service, these children and young people will also be supported to receive a health assessment.
+Where capacity exists in the Pathway to Good Health service, these children and young people are also supported to receive a health assessment.
 The health needs of these children and young people should be discussed with the Pathway to Good Health provider by Child Protection practitioners or carers to determine the best course of action.

 Multidisciplinary assessment and health planning